CDA Procures 10 Vehicles For Environment Wing - UrduPoint

 CDA Procures 10 Vehicles For Environment Wing

-Capital Development Authority (CDA) has procured 10 loader rickshaws to enhance capacity of the environment wing

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Jun, 2022 ) :Capital Development Authority (CDA) has procured 10 loader rickshaws to enhance capacity of the environment wing.
+ISLAMABAD, Jun 5 (UrduPoint / Pakistan Point News - 5th Jun, 2022 ) :Capital Development Authority (CDA) had procured 10 loader rickshaws to enhance capacity of the environment wing.

-The vehicles will help the department in quick transportation of plants and horticulture tools as well as timely removal of green waste from parks and green areas, said its spokesman on Friday.
+The vehicles will help the department in quick transportation of plants and horticulture tools as well as timely removal of green waste from parks and green areas, an official of environment wing told APP.

 The loader rickshaws were painted in green color representing the Clean and Green Islamabad theme.